Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple one-parameter tool with no output schema, the description covers creation, verification email, and idempotency.
-It is fairly complete, though return value format is not mentioned.
+For a one-parameter tool without output schema, the description covers creation, verification email, and idempotency adequately.
+Lacks details on error conditions and return format, but overall sufficient.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.